Filing Tips for Deferred Action for Childhood Arrivals

 Item Numbers 1.a.- 7.b.
-If the person who completed this form is someone other than the person named in Part 1., including an attorney or BIA-accredited representative who provides pro bono assistance or an interpreter, he or she must complete this section of the form, provide his or her name, the name and address of the business or organization (if any), and his or her contact information.
-If the person completing this form is an attorney or BIA-accredited representative, he or she must submit a completed Form G-28, Notice of Entry of Appearance as Attorney or BIA-Accredited Representative, along with this application.
+If the person who completed this form is someone other than the person named in Part 1., including an attorney or BIA-accredited representative who provides pro bono assistance or an interpreter, he or she must complete this section of the form, provide their name, the name and address of the business or organization (if any), and their contact information.
+If the person completing this form is an attorney or BIA-accredited representative, they must submit a completed Form G-28, Notice of Entry of Appearance as Attorney or BIA-Accredited Representative, along with this application.
 The attorney or BIA-accredited representative, and anyone who assisted in preparing your application, must also sign and date the form.

 Note: An attorney or BIA-accredited representative who provides pro bono assistance to an individual in a workshop setting, but who does not intend to represent the individual after the workshop, should assess the extent of the relationship with the individual and the nature and type of the assistance provided.
 On that basis, the attorney or BIA-accredited representative should determine whether to file a Form G-28.
 If a Form G-28 is not filed, the attorney or BI- accredited representative should determine whether it would be appropriate under the circumstances to provide the individual and USCIS with a letter noting the limited extent of the representation.

 Part 8.
 Additional Information (For Initial and Renewal Requests)